 MCES staff activities at these sites are minimal.
 Operations staff remotely monitor the odor and corrosion control processes.
 Maintenance staff regularly check and maintain the sites as needed.
 Calcium nitrate storage tanks are typically refilled monthly, depending on usage, and tank levels are remotely monitored.
 Exterior tanks include heating elements to prevent freezing in cold weather.

 MCES wants to hear from the public and potential contractors regarding this odor and corrosion control project.
 MCES policies and procedures include a public hearing on long-term contracts such as this.
-MCES staff will hold two virtual public information meetings in early April followed by a virtual public hearing in late April.
+MCES staff held two virtual public information meetings in early April 2021 followed by a virtual public hearing in late April.

 Public Information Meetings